bakar997/pacific-sst-gradient/README.md

 ERSSTv5 is deliberately retained for comparability with that literature; it is **not the latest ERSST release**.
 Adding ERSSTv6, an additional product, wind stress or upper-ocean diagnostics would be useful extensions.
 Such extensions have not been performed here.

-No affiliation with or endorsement by UiB, NOAA or JMA is implied.

 ## Author and contribution